 Q1.
 What copper objects have you seen in your home and your surroundings?

 Q2.
-What is the colour of their surface?
+What are the colours of their surface?

-In countries like India with a hot and humid climate, copper objects get easily tarnished, making them look very dull and unattractive.
+In countries like India, with a hot and humid climate, copper objects get easily tarnished, making them look dull and unattractive.
 Pollutants in the air also increase the tarnishing.
 Surface tarnish leads to large losses in business for the traders and the economy.
 Therefore, cleaning of the surface tarnish of copper (and other metals) is a need in many professions.
-In this Learning Unit, we will try to clean such dull/tarnished copper utensils using some common household materials, and learn some science along the way.
+In this Learning Unit, we will try to clean such dull/tarnished copper utensils using some common household materials, and learn the science behind this process.